Vdoo raises $25M more to develop its AI-based security for IoT and connected devices – TechCrunch

 “Backdoors are being built into many devices, and some are not even intentional,” he said.
 “It may be that the developer wanted to create a shortcut to make something else easier in the future.
 Some will see that as a back door, and some will not.”

-The fractal-like nature of the issue what Vdoo is digging into with its widening approach.
+The fractal-like nature of the issue is what Vdoo is digging into with its widening approach.

 “Initially we wanted to serve the ecosystem of manufacturers, since they are the cause of the problem and the origin of the security issues,” he said.
 “We started there with Fortune 500 customers in areas like automotive and industrial and medical and telco and aviation.
-The idea was to make a platform that could serve and product security stakeholders.
+The idea was to make a platform that could serve and protect security stakeholders.
 But then we saw that this was a big unserved market.”

-“The number of connected IoT devices is rapidly growing, creating greater opportunities for security breaches,” said Boaz Dinte, Managing Partner of Qumra Capital, in a statement.
+“The number of connected IoT devices is rapidly growing, creating greater opportunities for security breaches,” said Boaz Dinte, managing partner of Qumra Capital, in a statement.
 “Vdoo’s unique device-centric, deep technology automated approach has already brought immediate value to vendors in a very short period of time.
 We believe the market opportunity is huge, and with newly infused growth capital, Vdoo is well-positioned to become the leading global player for securing connected devices.”

 “With the expansion of 5G networks and mobile edge compute, there’s a need for an end-to-end, device-centric security approach to IoT,” added Verizon Ventures MD Tammy Mahn in a statement.
 “As the venture arm of a leading telco, Verizon Ventures is proud to invest in Vdoo and its world-class team on their journey to solve this global need, while ushering in a new era of security by design in our increasingly connected world.”